Royal Rumble 2026 recap

 • For those times you want to eat out, seek out cheaper options such as Wendy’s or Del Taco, or better yet, seek out places you may not have where you live.
 Yelp and Google Maps are your friend!

-What’s sad is the above guidelines are common sense, yet so many con-goers ignore it and try to push their bodies too hard on little sleep and even less nourishment.
-There is a lot to do and see, but as I said before, the convention isn’t going anywhere while you take care of yourself, you’ll enjoy yourself so much more!
+What’s sad is that the above guidelines are common sense, yet so many con-goers ignore it and try to push their bodies too hard on little sleep and even less nourishment.
+Yes, there is a lot to do and see, but as I said before, the convention isn’t going anywhere while you take care of yourself, you’ll enjoy yourself so much more!
 This is especially true if you plan to drink and attend parties at or around the con; pace yourself, know your limits and be aware of your surroundings.
 Parties are fun, but not at the expense of missing a whole day of the con with a hangover.

 As far as the convention itself, planning goes a long way in terms of events happening at the con.
 With smaller cons it’s easier to see a lot of things on the schedule, but a larger convention like Anime Expo is a different animal entirely.
 The larger the con, the more going on at any time and the more schedule conflicts there will be, so unless you can clone yourself multiple times, you won’t be able to see everything.
 When you get the program guide or download the con’s online schedule online through their own app or a platform like Guidebook, take a look at the panels and events to see what you want to attend and brush up on the convention and venue policies.
 Panels get shifted or cancelled or you come across something else you want to see, so allow some flexibility in your own schedule.
 I speak from experience as someone who used to pack their schedule full each day and find myself stressing about getting to a panel or cosplay gathering to the point it felt like a chore (it’s supposed to be a vacation, remember).
 It’s also a good idea if you can to walk around the convention facilities before the convention begins to get an idea where all the programming and convention events are held so you aren’t running around frantically when trying to get to a panel or a gathering.